 Today, I will be putting the £149 Atlas through its paces and determine whether it actually holds a candle to the RockJaw Alfa Genus v2 IEM I have previously tested here.
 The Atlas features a hybrid driver design with its 8mm neodymium dynamic drivers and custom-tuned single balanced armatures.
 What particularly stands out about this hybrid is that it incorporates splash-proof technology with the emphasis on sports use.

-Like the RockJaw Alfa Genus v2 IEM, the Trinity Audio Atlas also comes complete with 5 different tuning filters to deliver a customisable sound.
-The model also comes in 6 different polished metallic colours to fit in line with Trinity Audio’s option to personalise.
+Like the RockJaw Alfa Genus v2 IEM, the Trinity Audio Atlas also comes complete with 5 different tuning filters to deliver a customizable sound.
+The model also comes in 6 different polished metallic colors to fit in line with Trinity Audio’s option to personalize.

 Box & Accessories